A hybrid Alternating Least Squares -- TT Cross algorithm for parametric PDEs: Background on TT algorithms

 \subsection{Alternating Least Squares linear solver}

 Cross algorithms are suitable when an explicit function for evaluating an arbitrary element of a tensor is available.
-However, this is not the case if the tensor is given as the solution of a linear system $Au=f$, where $u$ is a $n^{d+1} \times 1$ vectorization of $\mathbf{u}(j_0,\ldots,j_d)$.
-A central element of the TT-Cross algorithm was the alternating iteration over the TT blocks representing $\u$.
-A similar idea applies also to linear systems, the so-called Alternating Least Squares algorithm \cite{holtz-ALS-DMRG-2012}.
+However, this is not the case if the tensor is given as the unknown solution of a linear system, such as $A\mathrm{u}=\mathrm{f}$, where $\mathrm{u}$ is a $n^{d+1} \times 1$ vectorization of the sought tensor $\mathbf{u}(j_0,\ldots,j_d)$.
+A central element of the TT-Cross algorithm is the alternating iteration over the TT blocks.
+A similar idea applies also to linear systems, leading to the so-called Alternating Least Squares (ALS) algorithm \cite{holtz-ALS-DMRG-2012}.